Sphinx Senior Society

 The Sphinx Senior Society is one of the oldest senior honor societies at the University of Pennsylvania in Philadelphia, Pennsylvania.
 The organization, founded in 1900, is self-perpetuating and consists of a maximum of 30 members selected annually.
-Its members are a diverse and varied group, coming from all areas of achievement, community, activities, and backgrounds.
-Each member is chosen because of the singular achievements from his or her committed leadership to the university, community and public.
+Its members are a diverse and varied, coming from all areas of achievement, community, activities, and backgrounds.
+Each member is chosen because of the singular achievements of his or her committed leadership to the university, community, and public.

 The Sphinx Senior Society, Inc. is a recognized nonprofit organization with 501(c)(3) status.

+History

+The Sphinx Senior Society was formed in 1899 by graduating members of the Class of 1900 at the University of Pennsylvania in Philadelphia, Pennsylvania.
+Its purpose was to promote the university's customs, ideals, and traditions.
+It was the first senior honor society at the university, created to recognize top student leaders who made significant contributions to the campus community.

+Members advised the university's administration, proctored exams, oversaw campus elections, provided freshman orientation, and were referees for the annual freshman-sophomore class contests.
+The society inducted its first Black member in 1952 and women in 1971.